opendocsg/slw-judgments-backfill/2010_SGCA_14/report.md

 33     On these facts, the point which the Appellant attempted to make was that since the

 Application Mark was identical with the EV mark, it would naturally follow that the Respondent had copied the Application Mark from the EV Mark.
 Accordingly, the Appellant argued that the burden would shift to the Respondent to show how the Application Mark was derived and in turn to explain how did it come about that the Application Mark was identical with the EV Mark.
-In this regard, the Appellant relied on cases such as _Auvi Pte Ltd v Seah Siew Tee and another_ [1991] 2 SLR(R) 786 (“ _Auvi Pte Ltd_ ”) and _In the Matter of Trade Mark Application No 2011973 by Team Lotus Ventures Ltd and In the Matter of Opposition Thereto under Opposition No 45584 by Group Lotus Ltd_.
+In this regard, the Appellant relied on cases such as _Auvi Pte Ltd v Seah Siew Tee and another_ <span class="citation">[1991] 2 SLR(R) 786</span> (“ _Auvi Pte Ltd_ ”) and _In the Matter of Trade Mark Application No 2011973 by Team Lotus Ventures Ltd and In the Matter of Opposition Thereto under Opposition No 45584 by Group Lotus Ltd_.
 What was vitally pertinent to note, and this was totally cast aside by the Appellant, was that there was no evidence before the court showing that Mr Emilio Valentino had used the EV Mark before 2007.
 While it might well be _possible_ (and we put it no higher than that) that Mr Emilio Valentino had used the EV Mark before 2007, nothing was produced before the court which could reasonably enable the court to draw such an inference or make a definite decision.
 Indeed, as the Judge aptly observed at [71] of the GD, there was no evidence “that Mr Emilio Valentino has been using [the EV Mark] prior to the Respondent”.
 It was just as possible that the EV Mark was copied by Mr Emilio Valentino from the Application Mark of the Respondent.
 In these circumstances, there was no _prima facie_ case for the Respondent to rebut.
 Neither had any evidential burden shifted to the Respondent.

 34     What was clear was that the facts of the present case were quite different from those in _Application by Brown Shoe Company Inc for Rectification of the Register in Respect of Trade Mark No B720,262_ [1959] RPC 29 which involved two word marks, “Naturalizer” and “Naturlizet”, and where the owner of the former mark successfully had the Register rectified by having the latter mark removed from the Register.
 There, the mark “Naturalizer” was extensively advertised by its owner in American periodicals before the application to register the mark “Naturlizet” was made.
 The judge held that there was copying on the part of the party obtaining registration for the “Naturlizet” mark.
 Similarly, in _Auvi Pte Ltd_ , there was clear evidence that the logo of the plaintiff was in existence well before the defendants’ mark.
 In view of the close similarity between the logo and the mark and the other evidence presented, the plaintiff satisfied the court that there was copying on the part of the defendants.
 Accordingly, the court expunged the defendants’ mark from the Register.
 Ultimately, it is our view that each case would have to be decided in accordance with its own facts, and in particular, the evidence tendered.